How To Keep Eggs From Freezing In The Winter

 How it Works:

-1. Fill each nesting box with bedding overstuffing it if you are able.
+1. Fill each nesting box generously with bedding; overstuffing is actually a good thing.

-2. Your hens will pack it down as they use it making a warm and cozy nest to lay in.
+2. Your hens will naturally pack it down as they use it, forming a warm, insulated nest.

 You can see our milk crate nesting boxes for a great DIY option for your coop.